top of page

 4. Carefully route out the design.

+If you plan to fill with epoxy, route down approximately ¼ inch.
 If you want a subtle engraved look, you can keep the depth shallow — just enough to define the shape — and then apply oil instead of epoxy.

 Take your time here.
 Control is more important than speed.